QUAKER INSTITUTE FOR THE FUTURE

 QIF is incorporated in the State of California as a non-profit, scientific and educational organization.
 The Institute is directed by a Board of Trustees.

-The Institute, at present, is a network organization with both Research Associates and Outreach Associates.
-Projects arise from the initiatives of both Associates and the Board of Trustees.
+The Institute, at present, is a network organization.
+Projects arise from the initiatives of both associates and the Board of Trustees.
 The Board maintains a Research Committee, a Publication Committee, and an Executive Committee.

-Executive Committee: Charlie Blanchard and Gray Cox, Co-Clerks, Keith Helmuth Secretary, Elaine Emmi, Treasurer.
+Executive Committee: Charlie Blanchard and Gray Cox, Co-Clerks; Keith Helmuth, Secretary; Laura Holiday, Recording Clerk.

 Financial support for QIF can be sent to Quaker Institute for the Future, 526 Cornell Ave., Albany, CA 94706.
 Donations can also be made directly by using the DONATE button on this website.
 A tax deductible receipt will be provided.